xenforo-ltd/docs/docs/criteria.md

 Whenever you as addon maker want to get a target user/admin a way to select User/Page/other addon's criteria (or even all at once), you can simply use `helper_criteria`.

-In short, `helpter_criteria` is an admin template that allows to use criteria types checkbox-based interface in multiply places without copy-pasting the same code.
+In short, `helper_criteria` is an admin template that allows to use criteria types checkbox-based interface in multiply places without copy-pasting the same code.

 `helper_criteria` contains macros of **two** types: `*criteria_name*_tabs` and `*criteria_name*_panes` for every criteria type.
 Example: `user_tabs` and `user_panes` macros for User criteria type.